-The DCRP is administered for the NJDPB by Prudential Financial.
-Prudential provides DCRP information, including investment and distribution options, on its New

-Jersey Defined Contribution Program website: www. prudential.com/njdcrp Employers and members can contact Prudential Financial by telephone through Prudential's toll-free number 1-866-653-2771.
+The DCRP is administered for the NJDPB by Empower (formerly Prudential).
+Empower provides DCRP information, including investment and distribution options, on its New Jersey Defined Contribution Program website: https://newjersey.retirepru.com/ Employers and members can contact Empower via their toll-free telephone number: 1-866-653-2771.
 In certain circumstances, an eligible employee can voluntarily waive participation in the DCRP by submitting a DCRP Waiver of Retirement Program Participation form to the NJDPB.